-In this context, "NEAT" is an abbreviation for: Naturally Engineered Aroma Technology.
-The way it works is that the shape of the glass lets lighter molecules out but keeps the heavier ones in the whiskey.
+In this context, "NEAT" is short for Naturally Engineered Aroma Technology.
+The way it works is that the build of the glass lets lighter molecules out but keeps the heavier ones in the whiskey.
 It's a fun way to drink whiskey.
 However, it takes some time to get used to due to its unconventional shape.

-Why do whiskey glasses have thick bottoms?
+Why do Whiskey glasses have thick bottoms?

 There are multiple reasons why some types of whiskey glasses have a thick bottom.
-Besides the apparent effects on durability and stability, there are other reasons for this.
-One is that the bottom of a whiskey glass helps to maintain temperature.
+Besides the apparent effects on durability and stability, there is more behind it:

-Change of temperature can have enormous effects on the taste of a whiskey.
-Its aroma change is so significant that some people would never drink their whiskey on the rocks as they consider it a waste of money.
-But either way, no matter at what temperature you want to enjoy your whiskey, it is crucial to keep the temperature on the same level for as long as possible.
+One point is that the bottom of a whiskey glass helps maintain temperature.
+Changes in temperature can have enormous effects on the taste of whiskey.
+So significant that some people would never drink their whiskey on the rocks as they consider it a waste of money.
+Now, no matter the temperature you want your whiskey to have, you will want to keep it at the same level for as long as possible.

 It is perfect for muddling ingredients inside the glass.
-For instance, when you wanted to create an old fashioned, you muddled the sugar cube drenched in aromatic bitters before adding the spirit.
+For instance, when you wanted to create an Old Fashioned, you muddled the sugar cube drenched in aromatic bitters before adding the spirit.